JasonJi831/Wisdom/README.md

 ### *Who will use it?*

-This application will primarily serve our university, specifically for the course coordinators.
+This application will primarily serve our university, specifically for the students.
 It may also provide essential tools for university staff and faculty.